rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 > Consider a turkey that is fed everyday.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed everyday by friendly members of the human race “looking out for its best interests,” as a politician would say.
 On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
 It will incur a revision of belief.

+From Turkey's propective, The Evidence of the believe( Human is a friend) is "humans feed us everyday".

+But the evidence "humans feed us everyday" could have many alternative explanations, thus a weak evidence.

 **Why is this important ?**

 Even the best of us is subject to the hardwiring of our lizard brains [Confirmation bias][4] and [Avalilability bias][5], and Baye's theorem is a weapon we can use to fight our lizard brain.